zopefoundation/Zope/docs/zdgbook/includes/zope2_notice.rst

 .. attention::

-  This document was written for Zope2.
+  This document was written for Zope 2.